Normanras/Npm_to_Nginx/readme.md

 ### TL;DR - Quick Steps

+1. Stop both NPM and Nginx first.
+    * `systemctl stop nginx`
+    * `docker stop npm` (or whatever you've named the container).

-1. Copy the following contents (including sub-directories) from the NPM `/data/nginx` directory to the Nginx `/etc/nginx` folder:
+2. Copy the following contents (including sub-directories) from the NPM `/data/nginx` directory to the Nginx `/etc/nginx` folder:

     * `proxy_hosts` >  `sites-available`
     * `conf.d` > `conf.d`
     * `snippets` > `snippets`
     * `custom_ssl` > `custom_ssl` (if applicable)

-2. Edit each file in your `sites-available` directory and update the paths.
+3. Edit each file in your `sites-available` directory and update the paths.
 Most will change from `/data/nginx/` to `/etc/nginx`.

-3. Edit your `nginx.conf` file and ensure the following two paths are there:
+4. Edit your `nginx.conf` file and ensure the following two paths are there:

     * `include /etc/nginx/conf.d/*.conf;` and `include /etc/nginx/sites-enabled/*;`

-4. Symlink the proxy host files in `sites-available` to `sites-enabled`
+5. Symlink the proxy host files in `sites-available` to `sites-enabled`

     * `ln -s * ./sites-enabled`

-5. Test your changes with `nginx -t`.
+6. Test your changes with `nginx -t`.
 Make appropriate changes if there are error messages.

+And that's it!
+You can now start Nginx and check for any errors using `systemctl status nginx`.

 ### Pre-requisites & Assumptions